 - Drain onion and add to freezer bag.
 Toss onion in flour mixture until coated.

 - Spread onion mixture onto the prepared baking sheet.
 Drizzle remaining oil over onion.
-Bake in the preheated oven, tossing onions occasionally, until crisped and golden, about 30 minutes.2 tablespoons olive oil
+Bake in the preheated oven, tossing onions occasionally, until crisped and golden, about 30 minutes.2 Tablespoons olive oil

 Notes